-- 1. If the complaint involves a situation in the classroom, parents or guardians should seek to resolve the issue by discussing it with the classroom guide when students are not present. - 2.
-If a resolution is not possible, the parent or guardian should seek to resolve the issue by making an appointment with the Principal or supervisor responsible for the area of concern. - 3.
-If a resolution is not possible, or if the complaint is with a school-wide policy or procedure, the parent or guardian should seek to resolve the issue by making an appointment to discuss it with the Executive Director. - 4.
-If resolution is not possible with any of the parties above, parents or guardians should address their concerns to the Board Vice Chair at vicechair@shiningstarspce.org who will document the concern and forward matters of concern to the Board Chair at chair@shiningstarspcs.org.
+- 1. If the complaint involves a situation in the classroom, parent/guardian should seek to resolve the issue by discussing it with the classroom guide when students are not present. - 2.
+If a resolution is not possible, the parent/guardian should seek to resolve the issue by making an appointment with the Principal or supervisor responsible for the area of concern. - 3.
+If a resolution is not possible, or if the complaint is with a school-wide policy or procedure, the parent/guardian should seek to resolve the issue by making an appointment to discuss it with the Executive Director. - 4.
+If resolution is not possible with any of the parties above, parent/guardian should address their concerns to the Board Vice Chair at wicechair@shiningstarspcs.org who will document the concern and forward matters of concern to the Board Chair at chair@shiningstarspcs.org.

-Parents should also keep the following in mind when addressing a complaint to the board of trustees:
+All parents/guardians should also keep the following in mind when addressing a complaint to the Board of Trustees: